deadc0de6/dotdrop/README.md

 ```

 Dotdrop allows to choose which profile to use
-with the *--profile* switch if you use something
+with the `--profile` switch if you use something
 else than the default (the hostname).

+The default profile can be changed by defining the
+`DOTDROP_PROFILE` environment variable.

 ## List dotfiles